HusseinYoussef/Chatting-System/README.md

     * Solution: Creating a thread-safe counter using **Redis**.
 Since **Redis** is single-threaded, which is how every command is guaranteed to be atomic.
 While one command is executing, no other command will run.

 * **Resources that have connection pools**: The Go app has access to mysql DB and redis which use connection pools.
-If the application has many goroutines, it wouldn't make sense to create a new connection object, in fact this might cause connection pool exhaustion.
+If the application has many Go routines, it wouldn't make sense to create a new connection object, in fact this might cause connection pool exhaustion.
     * Solution: Make the connection objects **Singleton** using **sync** package.

 ## Queuing System
+* I opted to use **Redis** to store the queues containing jobs to be processed later asynchronously.

-*   I used **Sidekiq** for background-tasks processing for Rails API.
+* I used **Sidekiq** workers for background-tasks processing in Rails API.
 It is responsible for:

+    * Pulling jobs from the corresponding queue in Redis.
     * Processing chats and messages creation jobs.
     * Scheduling tasks for updating chats and messages counters using **cron-jobs** that run periodically.

-* I have also used Asynq in Go API which is very similar to Sidekiq for chats and messages creation background-tasks.
+* I have also used **Asynq** in Go API which is very similar to Sidekiq for chats and messages creation background-tasks.

 ## Elastic Search
 I used Elastic Search for partial-text matching and fuzzy  matching for typo-tolerence.